Employment Eligibility Verification

 In addition to I-9 documentation, new employees may be asked, if applicable, to provide official transcripts and/or proof of registration with the Selective Service System.

-The University may not discriminate against any individual, by refusing to hire that person (other than an unauthorized alien) because of the person’s national origin, citizenship status or immigration status.
+The University may not discriminate against any individual, by refusing to hire that person (other than an undocumented individual) because of the person’s national origin, citizenship status or immigration status.
 The university also cannot specify or demand more or different documents than an employee presents, as long as the documents presented are acceptable by law.

-- Rehires - Due to the HRMS system, some employees are marked as “terminated” at the end of their current appointment, even though their relationship with the University has not ended.
-An employee “terminated” and rehired within the next academic year will not be considered a “termination” requiring a new I-9, as the employee’s employment was not terminated for I-9 purposes.
+- Rehires --Due to the HRMS system, some employees are marked as “terminated” at the end of their current appointment, even though their relationship with the University has not ended.
+The rehire status will mark the new hire date.

-- Representative – An employee of Human Resources or other university designee who represents the university by completing Section 2 of Form I-9.
+- Representative --An employee of Human Resources or other university designee who represents the university by completing Section 2 or 3 of Form I-9.

 - All I-9s must be completed by a Human Resources Representative or other university designee.